violettka/QA21quandooTestsMavenSelenide-/README.md

 ## web-automation

 This is the web test automation project for testing https://www.quandoo.de/en/berlin website.
-It was built using Java 11, Selenium 3, JUnit frameworks.
+It was built using Java 11, Selenide 6.2.1, JUnit5 frameworks.

 ## Tests